gdt050579/GView/README.md

 	git clone --recurse-submodules <your-repo-link/GView.git>
 ```

-Contributors can install sphinx using `pip install -r requirements.txt`, this will install Sphinx tooling and `alabaster`.
+Contributors can install sphinx using `pip install -r requirements.txt`, this will install Sphinx tooling and `sphinx_rtd_theme`.
 Local building is done with `make html`

 After the command executes successfully, the html pages can be found in the `build` folder.